thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 But we're not making a protocol.
 {{</ notice >}}

-Our server will provide classic IDE features like semantic information on hover, autocomplete, goto defintions, the works.
+Our server will provide classic IDE features like semantic information on hover, autocomplete, goto definitions, the works.
-Clients will connect to our server and send us requests, by answering them we will achieve semantic analysis.
+Clients will connect to our server and send us requests.
+Our server performs just enough semantic analysis to answer the request.

 While our end result will be an LSP, that is only a means to an end.
 Our actual goal is to create an incremental query-based compiler.